Homemade Vanilla Steamer Recipe (Starbucks Copycat)

 Copy Cat Starbucks Vanilla Steamer

 For the photos here, I used the Capresso Frother (it’s a splurge for sure–I received a free one a few years ago–but whips up stellar foam).
+I also use an inexpensive, handheld milk frothers which you can use to make the top foamy.

 Take your Vanilla Steamer to the next level with a dollop of real whipped cream and some sprinkles.
 (Then high-five yourself for saving a bunch of money.)